Exploring the Relationship between Brain Hemisphere States and Frequency Bands through Classical Machine Learning and Deep Learning Optimization Techniques with Neurofeedback: Introduction

 \subsection{Verification}

-In order to verify the hypotheses, we will compare the results of our experiments with existing literature on EEG-based classification and neural processing of sensory information.
-Furthermore, we will validate our findings by replicating experiments using different datasets or participant samples.
+To verify the hypotheses, we compared the results of our experiments with existing literature on EEG-based classification and neural processing of sensory information.
+Our findings were further validated against prior work using the same dataset across different model configurations and participant samples.